juletx/egunean-behin-vqa/cubes/README.md

 | Cubes | How many cubes in layer z 1? | 11      | 10     | 12     | fig_4_4_3_0002_0013_1133_3333.png |
 | Cubes | How many cubes in layer z 2? | 8       | 4      | 11     | fig_4_4_3_0002_0013_1133_3333.png |
 | Cubes | How many cubes in layer z 3? | 7       | 11     | 10     | fig_4_4_3_0002_0013_1133_3333.png |

+## License

+This code is licensed under [GNU General Public License v3.0](LICENSE).
+The code is based on https://github.com/salanueva/kuboak_kontatzen which is licensed under GNU GPL v3.0.